clivemjeffery/qbike/README.md

 ```
 $ sudo apt install libxcb-xinerama0
 ```

+I repeated the key steps from above, on a newly installed Ubuntu 20.04, a few days later.
+The command to install `libxcb-xinerama0` reported that the library was already installed so the problem has likely been fixed in the PyQt dependencies.

 The HR/time plot in QBike is made with PyQtGraph and this now works with Qt5.